Liuziyu77/MMDU/README.md

 ## 📄 License
 ![Code License](https://img.shields.io/badge/Code%20License-Apache_2.0-green.svg) ![Data License](https://img.shields.io/badge/Data%20License-CC%20By%20NC%204.0-red.svg) **Usage and License Notices**: The data and code are intended and licensed for research use only.
+License: Attribution-NonCommercial 4.0 International It should abide by the policy of OpenAI: https://openai.com/policies/terms-of-use